FluenceFormer: Transformer-Driven Multi-Beam Fluence Map Regression for Radiotherapy Planning: Methodology

 \subsection{Experimental Setup}

 All experiments were implemented in \texttt{PyTorch} utilizing transformer backbones from the MONAI framework~\cite{r36}.
+The experiments were conducted on a Linux workstation using Python~3.10 and PyTorch~2.6 with CUDA~12.4 and cuDNN~9.1, on a single NVIDIA GeForce RTX~3090 GPU (24 \,GB).
 The dataset was partitioned into training (70\%), validation (10\%), and testing (20\%) subsets.
 Models were optimized using the Adam optimizer (\textit{lr}=$1\times10^{-4}$) with a batch size of 16 for 50~epochs per stage.
 While baseline models utilized a standard pixel-wise MSE loss, the FAR loss weights were set to $(1,\,0.5,\,0.3,\,0.2)$.
 Performance was evaluated using Mean Absolute Error (MAE), Peak Signal-to-Noise Ratio (PSNR), and Structural Similarity Index (SSIM).
 Crucially, to assess clinical deliverability, we report the Energy Error, calculated as the mean beam-wise relative deviation of the energy formulation defined in Eq.~(\ref{sec:formulation}).
 This serves as a scale-invariant proxy for Monitor Unit (MU) accuracy.
 Statistical significance was verified using the Wilcoxon signed-rank test ($p < 0.05$).